Overweight baggage fees are fake. Get rid of them.

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.
+Here’s our full advertising policy: How we make money.

 Overweight checked baggage fees are completely meaningless.
 What exactly am I being charged for?

-Had I kept the umbrella in my bag, I’d have been charged $100 for 8 ounces of transgression!
+Had I kept the umbrella in my bag, I’d have been charged $100 for 8 ounces of transgression.

 I’m not against fees and restrictions with a sound reason behind them.
 I totally understand the checked bag size restrictions.
 Maximum dimension of 62 inches.
 There’s only so much room in the cargo hold.
-Easy to understand!
+Easy to understand.

-If weight is the main concern, why does a girthy carcass like mine get the same checked bag privileges as a 50 pound child?
-If there is some algorithm calculating that the weight I add to the flight requires the airline to charge more money, I should be entitled to a stick of Trident in my checked bag, while the child gets to bring an anvil and a grand piano.
+But it doesn’t seem like there’s any logic behind baggage weight limits.
+If weight is the main concern, why does the Olympic sumo sitting next to me get the same checked bag privileges as me?
+If there is some algorithm calculating that the weight a checked bag adds to the flight requires the airline to charge more money, he should be entitled to check a stick of Trident, while I gets to bring a baby grand piano.

 The fees must be an airline ploy to make a quick buck.